ait-energy/matsim-drs/README.md

 Main method of the `RunSimpleCarpoolingExample` class takes only the config file as an input in order to run the carpooling extension.

+It automatically
+- adds/registers the two carpooling modes (`carpoolingRider` as main mode)
+- kickstarts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.
+  This should assure, that at the begin of the simulation many drivers are present and "starvation" of the people choosing rider mode is avoided.
+  (MATSim guarantees to try out / score all unscored plans of an agent - see `RandomUnscoredPlanSelector` - before a different plan is selected e.g. via `SelectPlanExpBeta`)

+**population preparation**

+- add attribute `carpoolingAffinity`

+**mode innovation**

+Mode innovation relies on an adapted version of the innovation strategy `SubtourModeChoice` named `SubtourModeChoiceForCarpooling`.
+`SubtourModeChoiceForCarpooling` will by default add the carpooling driver and rider mode to the mix and can also be configured via the relevant paramters in the `carpooling` config group.

 ## Output

 Output files are located in each iteration folder and contain the following information:
 ........................................................................................

+## Limitations

+- only one rider is supported per a driver's leg (but a driver may have different riders on different legs)

 ## Credits